MCP-Security-Research/pysealer/README.md

-# Vurze
+# vurze

 Version control your Python functions and classes with automated cryptographic decorator injection

-- ⚡️ **Lightning Fast** - Built with Rust for maximum performance
+> 💡 **code version controls code**

-- 🔐 **Cryptographic Security** - Ed25519 signatures ensure code integrity and authorship
+- 🦀 Built with the [maturin build system](https://www.maturin.rs/) for easy Rust-Python packaging
-- 🛠️ **CLI & Library** - Use as a command-line tool or import as a Python package
+- 🔗 [PyO3](https://pyo3.rs/v0.27.1/index.html) bindings for seamless Python-Rust integration
-- 🔍 **Attack Detection** - Automatically detects tampering with function code or docstrings
+- 🔏 [Ed25519](https://docs.rs/ed25519-dalek/latest/ed25519_dalek/) signatures to ensure code integrity and authorship
-- 📦 **PyO3 Powered** - Seamless Python-Rust integration via PyO3 bindings
+- 🖥️ [Typer](https://typer.tiangolo.com/) for a clean and user-friendly command line interface

 vurze helps you maintain code integrity by automatically adding cryptographic signatures to your Python functions and classes.
-Each function receives a unique decorator containing a cryptographic signature that verifies both authorship and integrity, making it easy to detect tool poisoning attacks and unauthorized code modifications.
+Each function or class receives a unique decorator containing a cryptographic signature that verifies both authorship and integrity, making it easy to detect unauthorized code modifications.

 ## Table of Contents